 To City Blossoms, impact means fostering a world in which children and families can build healthy communities for themselves through the creation and cultivation of kid-driven green space.
-In 2023, over 5,879 children and youth had access to safe, creative green spaces across 30 partner sites in Washington, DC.
+In 2024, 6,126 children and youth had access to safe, creative green spaces across 30 partner sites in Washington, DC.

 Our Impact

 The need to prioritize the well-being of our children, community, and planet has never been clearer.
 City Blossoms remains committed to our critical work to make the District a greener and more equitable city.
-In 2023, 5,879 children and youth had access to safe, creative green spaces across 30 active partner sites in Washington, DC.
-Keep reading to learn how we are continuing to to amplify youth voices, make nature more accessible, and distribute educational resources to our community members and partner schools.
+In 2024, 6,126 children and youth had access to safe, creative green spaces across 30 active partner sites in Washington, DC.
+Keep reading to learn how we are continuing to amplify youth voices, make nature more accessible, and distribute educational resources to our community members and partner schools.

 Safe, Inclusive, Outdoor Programming:

 City Blossoms’ Community Green Spaces play an important role in our communities by providing access to nature, opportunities for safe community gatherings, and holistic programming.
-In 2023, we neared completion of our fifth Community Green Space, The Farm at Fort Stanton’s Youth Garden.
-This site is being developed in partnership with Dreaming Out Loud and will launch in Spring 2024.
-Stay tuned!
+In 2024, we launched our fifth Community Green Space, The Farm at Fort Stanton’s Youth Garden.
+This site has been developed in partnership with Dreaming Out Loud and DC Parks and Recreation.

 • Over 25,000 lbs of free produce distributed to local families at City Blossoms gardens, in partnership with Capital Area Food Bank and Zion Baptist Church.